SamCasavant/samcasavant.github.io/_posts/2018-1-22-the-spatializer.markdown

 The number we're looking for is X-Y, or the difference in distance it takes for the sound to hit the right ear after the left.
 Our brains solve the opposite problem every time you hear a sound, so I thought I would be able to solve it myself with trig (eq.
 1).
 But reading the wikipedia page for sound localization, I learned that the difference is frequency dependent (eq.
 2).
 Those numbers seemed absurdly high (maybe they were not, I do not know), so I sought out and found eq.
 3 in a pdf for a CSE class somewhere.
 Why are they all different?
 How do you derive the second two?
 Why is the second one so much larger?
 What's going on here?

 I'd like to contend for a moment that I've tapped into some kind of mathematical conspiracy.
-I don't know what it's function is or who is the mastermind behind it, but I do know this one thing: Stephen Hawking is certainly involved at a very high level, and his plans are darker than the black holes he studies.
+I don't its function or who the mastermind behind it is, but I do know this one thing: Stephen Hawking is certainly involved at a very high level, and his plans are darker than the black holes he studies.

 ### Interaural Intensity Differences